laipn/company-fit/README.md

   - Weakness: There's often pressure from execs to score well
 - Manager/report/peer feedback

-  - Weakness: If peers are chosen by reviewee then this is often exploited.
+  - Weakness: If peers are chosen by the person being reviewed, this is often exploited.
 Report feedback is often non-valuable since it typically easy to figure out who provided an instance of negative feedback.

 - [ ] One or multiple answers above were given. (**List answers**)
 - [ ] Complexities understood.